winglang/wing/docs/06-contributors/020-development.md

 ## How do I work only on the compiler?

-The following command runs the cargo tests, currently just ensures the valid examples compile and the invalid ones do not.
+The following command runs the rust tests in wingc, including verification that valid tests compile, invalid tests do not compile, and none of them panic.

+It will also make sure to update any snapshots.

 ```sh
 npx nx test wingc